 Facts have characteristics.
+Characteristics describe facts.

-For example, the number "1000" might have the characteristics of being the concept "Cash and cash equivalents"; be for the period ended "December 31, 2011"; be for the legal entity which is a "consolidated entity", etc.
+For example, the number "1000" might have the characteristics of being the concept "Cash and cash equivalents"; for the period ended "December 31, 2011"; for the legal entity which is a "consolidated entity", etc.